 - KNES 3236 – Theory & Foundations of Adventure Education

 - KNES 4431 – Outdoor Adventure Leadership Practicum

 KNES 1231 – Introduction to Outdoor Adventure (IOA) (2 credits, Fall/Spring)

 Prerequisites: Must be a KOAL Minor or permission of instructor

 Introduction to outdoor adventures through active participation in hikes, challenge courses, climbing wall, a solo experience, weekend trips, class discussions, and written reflection.
-Participation in a Venture public trip required, individually selected from Venture's offerings for the semester.
+Participation in a Venture Outdoor Leadership public trip required, individually selected from their offerings for the semester.
 Special fee assessed.